hipe/tmx/human/doc/issues/043-contextualization.md

     express this stack in a variety of ways.

-  • the session can derive a "trilean" "polarity" (i.e negative, neutral or postive) from a variety of characteristics of the emission channel and/or (when event) the event properties.
+  • the session can derive a "trilean" "polarity" (i.e negative, neutral or positive) from a variety of characteristics of the emission channel and/or (when event) the event properties.

     with this trilean value and a verb "lemma" that it derives